gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 of the program the isolation region that a value belongs to.
 We outline this dataflow in more detail in an [appendix](#isolation-region-dataflow) to this proposal.

-### Transferring, Region Isolatable Values, Isolation Regions, and Isolation Domains.
+### Transferring Values, Isolation Regions, and Isolation Domains.

-As defined above, all *region isolatable* values in a Swift program belong to an *isolation region*.
+Now that we have defined isolation regions, we define the rest of our tersm.
+All non-`Sendable` values in a Swift program belong to an *isolation region*.
 An *isolation region* is either non-isolated or assigned to an *isolation domain* that uniquely owns the *isolation region*:

 ```swift
 actor Actor {